j321yu/cft/README.md

   + Logging - Logs the queries for each of the attack.
   + Report - Has report printing functionality for each time an attack is ran.
 This includes confidence levels, queries, index the attack ran at, time taken, and more.
   + Targets - Currently contains all the demo targets.
 Each target has a classifier, type, and so on which is used to determine compatibility with certain frameworks and attacks.
 There are also output classes which indicate what the targets can be potentially recognized as.
 Then, each of the targets has a specific data structure that it is represented with.
 This is what is modified in the attacks.

+This is information regarding the progress made towards video implementation in Counterfit.
++ Image - This can be gained from either DirectX or OpenCV.
+For my case, I will be using OpenCV as image extraction functionality seems to be better supported for my use cases.
+The goal is to be able to from a video, get a series of images that correspond to that video.
+This seems to be done best by extracting each frame inside a video.
++ Audio - This can be done through Amazon Polly.
+This will allow for a transcription of the text to be gotten.
+May be a concern if there is no way for the text to be aligned with the video.

 ## Current Questions <a name = "questions"></a>